omertalmi5/FirstSeleniumGrid/README.md

 firstAutomation
-Need find th ip of the machine with ifconfig and put it in the url
+Need to find the ip of the machine with ifconfig and put it in the url Wait afer set up the infrastructure before running the tests
 1. set up the grid :
 docker-compose --file docker-compose-infra.yml  up